 With a Bachelor's degree in Media and Information, you may be eligible for admission to the one-year (60 EC) Master's programmes:

 - New Media and Digital Culture

 - Television and Cross-Media Culture

 You can also enrol in a Dual Master's programme: a one and a half-year (90EC) professional programme that incorporates an internship placement.
-With a Bachelor's in Media and Information, you meet the entry requirements for the following Dual Master's programmes:
+With a Bachelor's in Media and Information, you may gain access to the Dual Master's programmes:

 If you have a strong interest in research, you can enrol in a two-year (120 ECTS credits) Research Master's programme.
 A selection procedure applies to all Research Master's students.
 With a Bachelor's in Media and Information, you can apply for the following Research Master's: